Ray Cromley

-Raymond Cromley (August 23, 1910 – February 23, 2007) was a Colonel in the United States Army and a Journalist.
+Cromley rose to the rank of Colonel in the United States Army and spent his civilian career as a Journalist.
 Prior to the Second World War, Cromley was a correspondent and journalist in Japan.
 Following its outbreak, Cromley joined the American army and served in the China Burma India Theater.
 He was a member of the United States Army Observation Group to Yenan, better known as the Dixie Mission.
 After the war, he went on to become a writer for The Wall Street Journal.
 He is buried in Arlington National Cemetery.